Free Yourself From Mental Slavery

 Even when you go to bed, the pest just will not leave you alone.
 Standing by the bed, they chatter incessantly, picking apart the events of the day in minute detail, dredging up the events of the past and telling you that you need to worry about this or that in the future.

-You’d certainly be justified in wanting to backhand this person and tell them to “shut the hell up!”
+You’d certainly be justified in wanting to backhand this person and tell them to “shut up!”
 Understandably, you probably wouldn’t want to be around this person or consider them very nice, yet many of us allow our own minds to treat us like this, or worse, every day without thinking anything of it.

 Quick rationalizations provide obvious but ‘untrue’ reasons for our beliefs and actions, biases prevent us from examining new ideas, and desires push us to win arguments rather than search for truth.
 We are led around by these parts of our minds that we’re only vaguely aware of. ….[W]e can either use the mind or be used by it.